SBZed/Progressive-Web-App/README.md

 - within 2 minutes your site will be published and you'll have link e.g. https://reverent-lalande-2b2235.netlify.app/
 - can publish also on https://progressiveapp.store

-## 5. Install your as Desktop Application
+## 5. Install App on Mobile/Desktop
 - When you open fully certficed and published PWA Application in browser of desktop/mobile (Check Lighthouse report for it), you will get option to install that app on desktop/mobile.